List of Hollyoaks characters introduced in 2012: Marie Fielding

 Marie Fielding (also Dexter), played by Emma Campbell Jones in 2012 and Rita Simons in 2024, is the mother of Joel Dexter (Andrew Still/Rory Douglas-Speed) and she tries to bond with Joel.
 Theresa McQueen (Jorgie Porter) presumes that Joel is sleeping with Marie but they soon correct her.
 Marie reveals that she no longer wants to be with Mick Cornus (Gavin Marshall) because he hits her.
 When Mick arrives she agrees to resume their relationship despite Joel's pleas.
 She appears in two episode between 11 and 12 September 2012.

 On 15 July 2023, it was announced that Rita Simons, who is best known for her role as Roxy Mitchell in the BBC soap opera EastEnders, would be joining Hollyoaks.
 The characters casting and details were not initially announced however.
 Upon her casting, executive producer Hannah Cheers stated: "Rita's new character will certainly ruffle feathers and is set to stir the pot, Hollyoaks fans can expect plenty of fireworks."
 In January 2024, it was announced that Simons would be taking over the role of Marie.
 Rita Simons will star in the series Drama Queens showing her joining the soap.
 On 11 September 2024, it was announced that Simons had been "axed" from the show ahead of its historic "time jump", which will see a large portion of the cast depart the serial as it prepares to drop to three episodes per week.
 However, Marie had survived the Motorbike crash and returned on 17 September 2024 (set in 2025).

+On 22 October 2025, Marie appears in the crossover episode between Hollyoaks and Brookside with the Marie even relocating to Brookside Close once her character left a few episodes after the crossover where she would be helped in the move by Brookside character Billy Corkhill (John McArdle).